|Period:||Semester 2, Block III, IV|

 The report should describe the student’s results and the analysis of the survival data.
 The report should include feedback received during the 15 min presentation of the student’s results and data analysis.

 Date information about the exam and resit can be found in the Time Table pdf document under the tab “Masters Programme” at http://www.math.leidenuniv.nl/statscience.
 The room and building for the exam will be announced on the electronic billboard, to be found at the opposite of the entrance, the content can also be viewed here http://info.liacs.nl/math/.

 - Survival Analysis: Techniques for Censored and Truncated Data.
 John P. Klein, & Melvin L. Moeschberger, Springer-Verlag (2nd edition.
 2003)

 Enroll in Blackboard for the course materials and course updates.

 To be able to obtain a grade and the EC for the course, sign up for the (re-)exam in uSis ten calendar days before the actual (re-)exam will take place.
 Note, the student is expected to participate actively in all activities of the program and therefore uses and registers for the first exam opportunity.

 Exchange and Study Abroad students, please see the Prospective students website for information on how to apply.

-- This is an elective course in the Master’s programme of the specialisation Statistical Science for the Life & Behavioural sciences.
+- This is an elective course of the Master Statistical Science for the Life and Behavioural sciences.